andy-twosticks/pod4/README.md

 With TdsInterface and PgInterface you can pass the same connection to multiple models and they will share it.
 These interfaces take a Pod4::ConnectionPool instead, but otherwise the code looks exactly the same as the above example.

 (Technical note: the ConnectionPool object will actually provide multiple connections, one per thread that uses it.
 This satisfies the requirement of the underlying libraries that connections are not shared between threads, and therefore ensures that Pod4 is more or less thread safe.
 You get this functionality automatically -- if you don't define a ConnectionPool, then the interface will create one internally.
-Sequel uses its own thread pool, of course, and we only use the one Sequel DB object for the whole of Pod4, so it doesn't need any of that.)
+Sequel uses its own thread pool, of course, and we only use the one Sequel DB object for the whole of Pod4, so it doesn't need any of that.
+That's why it uses Pod4::Connection, instead.)

 BasicModel